publicdocs/uscode/assets/md/titles/usc49/us/usc/t49/stIII/ch53/m__us_usc_t49_s5336.md

     Of the amounts made available for each fiscal year under section 5338(a)(2)(C)—

-        (1) $30,000,000 for each fiscal year ending before October 1, 2015, and $5,327,869 for the period beginning on October 1, 2015, and ending on December 4, 2015, shall be set aside to carry out section 5307(h);
+        (1) $30,000,000 shall be set aside each fiscal year to carry out section 5307(h);

         (2) 3.07 percent shall be apportioned to urbanized areas in accordance with subsection (j);

+        (3)

+         of amounts not apportioned under paragraphs (1) and (2)—

+            (A) for fiscal years 2016 through 2018, 1.5 percent shall be apportioned to urbanized areas with populations of less than 200,000 in accordance with subsection (i); and

-        (3) of amounts not apportioned under paragraphs (1) and (2), 1.5 percent shall be apportioned to urbanized areas with populations of less than 200,000 in accordance with subsection (i);
+            (B) for fiscal years 2019 and 2020, 2 percent shall be apportioned to urbanized areas with populations of less than 200,000 in accordance with subsection (i);

         (4) 0.5 percent shall be apportioned to eligible States for State safety oversight program grants in accordance with section 5329(e)(6); and